Having trouble with your Pixel 2 or Pixel 2 XL? Here's where you start.

 The most important thing to say here is that you probably shouldn't go hunting for signs of screen burn-in on your phone.
 If you don't notice it in the regular use of the phone, you shouldn't have any issue with it — and at the same time, every phone today with an OLED-based screen will have some level of burn-in over time.
 It's just a characteristic of the display technology at this point.

-But if you're noticing screen burn-in on your Pixel 2 or 2 XL early on, such as within the first two weeks, you shouldn't hesitate to contact Google support and get a replacement device.
+But if you're noticing screen burn-in on your Pixel 2 or 2 XL early on, such as within the first few weeks, you shouldn't hesitate to contact Google support and get a replacement device.
 While burn-in is relatively common, it doesn't typically set in on phones so rapidly — and seeing a considerable amount right from the start isn't a great sign for how that display will look a year on.
 Google will offer you at least a two week return period, and you should take advantage of it.
-For serious cases, Google has also extended its manufacturer defect warrant to a full two years.
+For serious cases, Google has also extended its manufacturer defect warranty to a full two years.

 Bad battery life